 Back in 2015, Google announced that smartphones had become the most popular way to browse online.
 This compelled website owners to either change their website design or build whole new mobile versions.
 Google rewarded their efforts by ranking these websites above others in search engine results.
 Time has shown that mobile-friendly websites are increasingly crucial to a better user experience and SEO.

 So, how can you go about making your website more mobile-friendly and reap the same rewards?
-Check out our 10 recommendations below.

 1. Write Concise Articles

 A mobile-friendly website does not begin with the design and website-building team; it revolves around the copywriters and bloggers.
 Mobile users need to be able to get their information quickly and return to their lives.
 To facilitate this, writers should not waste words.
 Get to the point.
 Use headings and short paragraphs.
 Keep the information short, sweet and easy to understand.

 2. Use Simple Designs

 The simpler the web design, the easier it is to translate it from a computer screen to a mobile screen.
 Small screens also have very little room for extra bells and whistles.
 Having superfluous buttons, backgrounds and forms can make websites difficult to browse.